Discrete-Time Dynamical Systems

 Data Source: United Stated Bureau of the Census

-This section will demonstrate that a very simple model can produce such nonlinearity.
-As a preliminary, it presents the difference between rates of change and rates of growth, and applies this distinction to the concept of exponential growth.
-It then develops a simple discrete-time dynamic model of the world population.
-Treating the world population as a single stock implicitly aggregates across many individual attributes.
-For many social-science questions a less aggregative approach is advantageous, and later lectures explore such disaggregation in some detail.
-However, this lecture first illustrates some basic simulation tools by exploring a simple system-dynamics model at the highest level of aggregation.
+This section demonstrates that a particularly simple aggregative model can roughly mimic such growth.
+Modeling the world population as a single aggregate stock of people disregards individual-level attributes.
+For many social-science questions, a less aggregative approach is advantageous.
+Later chapters explore such disaggregation in detail.
+However, this chapter first illustrates some basic simulation tools by exploring a particularly simple system-dynamics model at the highest level of aggregation.

 Rate of Change vs Growth Rate